jasminediaconu/GoGreen/doc/reports/sprint-reviews/20190318_sprint_review.md

 ### Problem 2: Communication
-Especially the first half of the week and also the additional meeting we had, the main confliction point was communication.
+Especially the first half of the week and also the additional meeting we had, the main conflict point was communication.

 There should have been a better understanding of others progress which could have been communicated better than we did this sprint.
 This also became apparent in the additional meeting, where it was not clear for some team members when it took place.